 As a dog ages, any number of factors can make them grumpy.
 Many dogs are in poor health and may be in physical pain all the time, increasing the odds that they’ll lash out.
 Others may have difficulty seeing and are easier to take by surprise.
 Dogs can even get dementia, and that can cause an otherwise sweet dog to react violently and unpredictably.

 You may not be able to do much about this factor (and having a mean old dog might be preferable to having a dog that died young), but to give your dog the best chance of aging gracefully, feed them a healthy diet, give them plenty of exercise, and take them in for regular checkups.

 The world is a big, scary place when you’re a 5-pound Chihuahua.
-Smaller dogs have way more predators than larger dogs, and they have to worry about everything from owls and mountain lions to, yes, bigger dogs.
+Small dogs have way more predators than large dogs, and they have to worry about everything from owls and mountain lions to, yes, bigger dogs.

 It makes sense that they’d always be on guard.
 They simply have more life-and-death situations to deal with than a Great Dane, so they’re likely to be more suspicious of everyone and everything.

 Small dogs are also more likely to get hurt accidentally.
 Whether that means getting stepped on, dropped, or just played with too roughly, they also have to worry about the people in their lives.
 You’d also probably be a grouch if you had to worry about giants stomping on you all the time.